biopython/biopython.github.io/wiki/GitUsage.md

 ==============

-This section describes technical introduction into git usage including required software and integration with github.
-If you want to start contributing to biopython, you definitely need to install git and learn how to obtain a branch of biopython.
-If you want to share your changes easily with others, you should also signup for a github account and read the corresponding section of the manual.
-Finally, if you are engaged in one of the collaborations on experimental biopython modules, you should look also into code review and branch merging.
+This section describes technical introduction into git usage including required software and integration with Github.
+If you want to start contributing to Biopython, you definitely need to install git and learn how to obtain a branch of Biopython.
+If you want to share your changes easily with others, you should also sign up for a Github account and read the corresponding section of the manual.
+Finally, if you are engaged in one of the collaborations on experimental Biopython modules, you should look also into code review and branch merging.

 Installing Git
 --------------